-"Little Impetts" is a 17th century thatched cottage, a great place to visit from around the world, we have had visitors from as far away as Australia, also very popular as a staycation, it is a later addition to "Impetts" It is a beautiful thatched cottage set in the East Kent countryside, Impetts was also filmed in 2006 for Relocation Relocation, with Phil and Kirsty, a copy of the programme is on DVD and kept in Little Impetts DVD library for you to view on the 32" Smart TV which is connected to wifi so you can log on to your own favourite channels too, the main bedroom also has a 19" TV for you to relax and view, they were originally two cottages converted to one in the late 20th century then later converted into a totally self contained holiday cottage .
-We are within easy reach of many attractions and country walks straight from the front gate, we are pet friendly and pets stay for FREE with no extra costs.
-We are situated in a quiet lane which is a no through road leading to All Saints Church and onto open fields,which intercepts the well known saxon shore way walk, with walks along the River Stour too.
+"Little Impetts" is a 17th century thatched cottage, a great place to visit from around the world, we have visitors from as far away as Australia, also very popular as a staycation, it is a later addition to "Impetts" It is a beautiful thatched cottage set in the East Kent countryside, Impetts was also filmed in 2006 for Relocation Relocation, with Phil and Kirsty, a copy of the programme is on DVD and kept in Little Impetts DVD library for you to view on the 32" Smart TV which is connected to wifi so you can log on to your own favourite channels too, the main bedroom also has a 19" TV for you to relax and view, they were originally two cottages converted to one in the late 20th century then later converted into a totally self contained holiday cottage .
+We are within easy reach of many attractions and country walks straight from the front gate, we are very pet friendly and pets stay for FREE with no extra costs.
+We are situated in a quiet lane which is a no through road leading to All Saints Church onto open fields which intercepts the well known saxon shore way walk, with walks along the River Stour too.
 The Parish starts at Plucks Gutter where the river stour is crossed and continues through the settlements of East & West Stourmouth.

 The Parish boasts one of the oldest churches in Kent, that of All Saints.
 Although now redundant it is maintained by the Church Conservation Trust and is open most days for visits with guest book available for you to leave comments.
 We also have a Public house dating back to AD1372, the Rising Sun, which offers excellent food and good company, The Dog and Duck, and Half Moon and Seven Stars which hosts regular live music events are within walking distance.
 There are many more good pubs and places to dine too.
 To help you find local walks and attractions Little Impetts has a weather proof detailed ordnance survey map of the area, which has proven to be very useful for our guests.

 This website used to have a guest book section showing all guest comments, which has now been superseded by trip advisor.
 Little Impetts has its own guest comments book which has helpful information and positive comments to also help you enjoy your time here.
-We hope that you had a great Christmas.
+We hope that you have a great Christmas.
 January is the busiest month for bookings, so please book early to avoid disappointment, as the entire summer period was fully booked by the end of January 2016 But always check dates on the calendar as we do have the odd cancellation.
 Any questions please contact us by phone or email and we will get straight back to you., you can also book online by clicking on book now!
 We have recently added a New 3 burner Gas BBQ for 2016 for you to enjoy the summer sunshine, BBQ packs can be purchased from the local Butcher Mark of Preston Butchers who takes pride in the use of locally farmed meat and game.

 Canterbury City Centre is approximately 9 miles (20 minutes by car)